kunxuj/kunxuj.github.io/about.md

 permalink: /about/
 ---

-I'm a software developer with more than ten years experience, I love coding and writing!
+I'm a software developer, and enjoy coding and writing just like enjoy sports!
+This blog site is only for my own entertainment purpose.
+If it can help other readers, I will be very happy!

 ### More Information

-I have been working in software development (mainly in backend areas) for more than ten years.
-Though I still focus on backend development, I also have been interested in front end technologies.
-Recent focuses are Java, Pyhton, Node.js, Event Driven Programming and multi-threading programming.
+I have been working in software development industry for more than ten years.
+I got involved into different business domains in different companies.
+Though my current job is mainly on back-end development, such as Java, Pyhton, Node.js, Event Driven Programming and multi-threading programming, I also spend some spare time on front end technologies.

 ### Contact me